Farmhouse/fhp2-drugs-and-daydreams/README.md

 ---

 There is no romance to this rain.
 No lights that illuminate the falling spears, nor puddles that reflect the world in its shallow pool.
 Here the rain is hardly visible, but for the branches of trees sagging with its weight or the leaves that rest flatly upon the ground, heavy with wet and unresponsive to the storm wind.
 This rain is best felt with eyes closed.
 The sporadic hum of the highway some distance off, us seeking what shelter we can find beneath some trees and a makeshift roof.
 This wetness is our shelter.
-The only visible sight the trees around us.
+The only visible sight are the trees around us.
 Not their features, only their silhouettes, as the shade of evening autumn sky fades closer and closer to that of the surrounding forest.
 I imagine only a few steps from us, the wild morels coming alive on nights like this, the goldfinches nestled tightly together in high-up nests, though darkness renders these as distant fictions, and my thoughts return to the cold wind that blows across my face and that wetness that hangs heavy in my hair.
 And with confined limbs and restless discomfort I drift to sleep.

 ---